stimulsoft/Samples-Reports.AVALONIA/README.md

 # Avalonia C# samples for Stimulsoft Reports.AVALONIA

-#### This repository contains the source code of the examples of usage Stimulsoft Reports.AVALONIA reporting tool in the Avalonia applications, using C# code and Avalonia components.
-The report builder and examples are fully compatible with .NET 6.0, .NET 7.0, and .NET 8.0 frameworks.
+#### This repository contains source code examples demonstrating the usage of the Stimulsoft Reports.AVALONIA reporting tool in the Avalonia applications, using C# code and Avalonia components.
+The report builder and components are fully compatible with .NET 6.0, .NET 7.0, .NET 8.0, and .NET 9.0 frameworks.
 The product is fully compatible with Windows, Linux, and macOS systems.

 ## Overview
 This repository has a set of examples (Visual Studio projects), each in different folders: